valorem-labs-inc/clear-subgraph/README.md

 # Valorem Protocol Subgraph

-Subgraph for the Valorem Options Protocol.
+Subgraph for Valorem Clear.
 This can be used to query various indexed structures providing information about the protocol and it's usage.

 ## Project Structure